CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 |:----------: |:---------- |
 |**Action:** Add Label | **Label:** needs triage :mag:|
 |**Action:** Add Reply | **Label:** I have automatically added a "needs triage" label to help get things started.
 Our team will analyze and investigate the issue, and escalate it to the relevant team if possible.
 Other community members may also look into the issue and provide feedback :raised_hands:|

 <br><br>

+**Replace needs author feedback label with needs attention label when the author comments on an issue**

 The purpose of the following label is to ensure the continued momentum of the issue and to be certain there are no delays in responses from the party that is helping solve the problem.
 Therefore when the Author will comment on the issue @msftbot bot will automatically apply the "needs attention :wave:" label to alert other parties to respond back to the author and expedite the issue.

 **Event responder - issue comments**
-Replace needs author feedback label with needs attention label when the author comments on an issue.

 | **Conditions**   | **Actions**   |
 |:------------- |:----------: |